firebolt-db/firebolt-db.github.io/docs/general-reference/proof-of-concept-guide.md

 AWS guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/RequesterPaysBuckets.html).
 </aside>

-Please go through the following steps to grant us access to the relevant S3 bucket:
+Please go through the following steps to grant us access to the relevant S3 bucket.
+You can find additional information in [this AWS guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/add-bucket-policy.html)

 1. Connect to the AWS console and click on the relevant S3 bucket
 2. Go to *Permissions* and then scroll down and edit *Bucket Policy*